-The Cairngorms National Park is situated in the heart of the Scottish Highlands and is easily reached by road, rail, air and even bicycle.
+The Cairngorms National Park is situated in the heart of Scotland, is the most northerly Park in the UK and is easily reached by road, rail, air and even bicycle.

 For directions and an estimate of your journey time visit Traveline Scotland.